deployment-helper/tts-server/README.md

 3. Run Gunicorn

 Start the Gunicorn server inside the tmux session.
 Replace my_app:app with the correct module and application object for your project.

 Example:

 Set environment variables in this session:

-`caffeinate -dims &  gunicorn -w 4 -b 127.0.0.1:8080 my_app:app`
+`caffeinate -dims & gunicorn -w 4 -b 127.0.0.1:8070 app:app`

 This starts Gunicorn with:
 • -w 4: 4 worker processes.
 • -b 127.0.0.1:8080: Binds the server to localhost on port 8080.

 You can test your Gunicorn server locally: